 We expect there to be about 500 physical lines of OCaml code per person on your team.
 (Why 500?
 It’s approximately the median measurement for past projects submitted in this course, before we instituted this rubric.)
 We will compare your LOC/person to other teams, including this semester and previous semesters.
 Your score will be a sigmoid function of those data.
 Systems that are undersized will lose points: the penalties will be extremely small at first (so, the 500 number is not a hard requirement), but as system size decreases, the penalties will increase.
 Oversized systems will not receive any bonus points, though they could be excellent entries in your portfolio to show off to potential employers.

 LOC is a metric that could be gamed: a team could artifically increase its LOC count by adding some “dead code” that isn’t really needed in the system.
 Bear in mind that graders will be reading and evaluating your source code for this milestone.
 If evidence were discovered that a team did unethically inflate their LOC, it would likely result in an Academic Integrity case.

 You are welcome to add a file named

 LOC.txtto your submission to explain anything you think we should know about the measurement of your system or how you think it should be interpreted.
-These files will be read before making any deductions.
+These files will be read before making any large deductions.

 See this page for how peer evaluations will work.